A Model Categoric Equivalence for Crossed Simplicial Modules: Introduction

 \section{Introduction}

-The Dold-Kan correspondence is an equivalence between the categories of simplicial objects and chain complexes in an abelian category~\cite{dold1958homology, kan1958functors, dold1961homologie}.
-We extend this equivalence for arbitrary crossed simplicial objects in a $\Bbbk$-linear abelian category.
-We show that the original Dold-Kan equivalence is given by an adjoint pair of coinduction and restriction functors.
-Then we show that the category of simplicial $\Bbbk$-vector spaces and the category of $\Bbbk$-representations of a crossed simplicial group are similarly equivalent after inverting homotopy equivalences.
-One can then obtain a Dold-Kan type equivalence for crossed simplicial groups after composing with the classical Dold-Kan equivalence.
-Finally, we rewrite our equivalence for crossed simplicial objects as a model categorical equivalence.

 Simplicial sets have a long history going back to Eilenberg and Zilber~\cite{eilenberg1950semi}.
-However, the first extension of the simplicial category $\Delta$ to include group actions compatible with the simplicial structure maps is Connes' cyclic category $\Delta C $~\cite{connes1983cohomologie, quillen1984cyclic}.
-Connes considered the action of cyclic groups on the simplicial category to define cyclic homology in a more invariant way.
-One can replace cyclic groups with other interesting groups, such as the additive group of integers $\B{Z}$~to construct the paracyclic category $\Delta\B{Z}$~\cite{GetzlerJones:CyclicHomologyOfCrossedProductAlgebras}, and with symmetric groups to construct the symmetric category~$\Delta S$~\cite{Ault:SymmetricHomology}.
-There are many such examples: for dihedral groups, hyperoctahedral groups, or even braid groups~\cite{Aboughazi:CrossedSimplicialGroups, Loday:CyclicHomology}.
-In the most general form, one can replace these groups with a suitable simplicial group $G_\bullet$ to obtain a \emph{crossed simplicial group} $\Simp G$~\cite{Krasauskas:SkewSimplicialGroups,fiedorowicz1991crossed}.
+However, the first extension of the simplicial category $\Simp$ to include group actions compatible with the simplicial structure maps is Connes' cyclic category $\Simp C $~\cite{connes1983cohomologie, quillen1984cyclic}.
+Connes considered the action of cyclic groups on the simplicial category to define cyclic homology in an invariant way.
+In this setup, cyclic groups can be replaced with other interesting groups, such as the additive group of integers $\B{Z}$~to construct the paracyclic category $\Simp\B{Z}$~\cite{GetzlerJones:CyclicHomologyOfCrossedProductAlgebras}, or with symmetric groups to construct the symmetric category~$\Simp S$~\cite{Ault:SymmetricHomology}, or dihedral groups, hyperoctahedral groups, or even braid groups~\cite{Aboughazi:CrossedSimplicialGroups, Loday:CyclicHomology} to construct similar structures.
+Such structures are called \emph{crossed simplicial groups} and are first introduced by Fiedorowicz-Loday~\cite{fiedorowicz1991crossed} and Krasauskas~\cite{krasauskas1987skew}, independently.

-There are few extensions of the Dold-Kan equivalence to crossed simplicial objects~\cite{dwyer1985normalizing,dwyer1987three,antokoletz2010nonabelian}, including a significant attempt to extend to the paracyclic category $\Delta\B{Z}$~\cite{ponge2020periodicity}.
-Then there are numerous other extensions of the equivalence: One can replace abelian categories with suitable categories such as semi-abelian categories~\cite{bourn-moore}, idempotent complete additive categories~\cite{lyubashenko-doldkanrevisited}, categories with suitable factorization systems~\cite{lack-street, LackStreet20}, or certain functor categories~\cite{pirashvili,slominska}.
-One can sheafify the whole equivalence~\cite{banarjee-nearbycycles}, or even extend it to planar dendroidal abelian groups and planar dendroidal chain complexes~\cite{gutierrez-weiss-dendroidal}.
-There is also a similar but dual equivalence between cochains and cosimplicial objects provided one works with monoid objects in both categories~\cite{castiglioni-cortinas} similar to the case with simplicial algebras and crossed complexes of commutative algebras~\cite{garynantie-doldkancrossed, arvasi-kocak-simp,akca-arvasi}.